Mary H. Gray Clarke: Early life and education

 Mary Hannah Gray was born in Bristol, Rhode Island, March 28, 1835.
 She was the daughter of Gideon Gray and Hannah Orne Metcalf Gray.
 She was a direct descendant of John Gray, an Englishman, and of his son, Edward Gray (born 1623, Stapleford Tawney, Essex, England) who emigrated in 1643 from Westminster, London, to Plymouth Colony, Massachusetts.
 Edward Gray was married to Dorothy Lettice and was known as the richest merchant of Plymouth.
 The oldest stone in the Plymouth cemetery is that of Edward Gray.
-Clarke's great-grandfather, Colonel Thomas Gray, of the fourth generation, served in the American Revolution War.
+Clarke's great-grandfather, Colonel Thomas Gray, of the fourth generation, served in the American Revolutionary War.

 Clarke spent her early years on her father's homestead, a portion of the Mount Hope lands obtained from King Philip, the chief of the Wampanoag.
 A farm on those lands remained in Clarke's possession.

 After attending schools in Bristol, including Miss Easterbrook's school for young ladies, she studied at East Greenwich Academy.
 Afterward, she went to Boston, where she devoted herself to the study of fine art, including painting, poetry and music.